Kasumi Yoshizawa: Appearances

 Near the beginning of the third semester of Persona 5 Royal, she enters the Metaverse along with Joker and Goro Akechi, the latter thought dead after the events at Shido's Palace, at the same mysterious Palace she and Joker infiltrated.
 The Palace is revealed to have been formed by Dr. Takuto Maruki, Shujin Academy's therapist who used the cognitive world to reshape the world in his own image.
 Maruki reveals that Kasumi is not the real name of Yoshizawa, but rather the name of her deceased sister; she is actually Sumire, the younger sister.
 Kasumi was killed by a car after she attempted to save an unknowing Sumire.
 Due to the extreme guilt and trauma Sumire received from the incident, she received therapy from Maruki.
 Maruki reveals that he had used cognitive intervention and psychology on Sumire to make her believe she is Kasumi.
 After getting into a fight with Joker and having her Persona go berserk, she eventually she comes to accept that she is Sumire, and that Kasumi is dead.
 She officially joins the Phantom Thieves under the codename "Violet" (the English word for "Sumire") and reawakens Cendrillon.
 If the player had her Confidant ranked at 5 before December 22 and defeated Yaldabaoth, her Confidant can then be extended from 6 to 10 during the third semester.
 Her Persona Cendrillon will evolve to Vanadis after rank 10 and Ella if the player chooses to speak to her for her third Persona awakening.
 She is one of the only Phantom Thief members to have a canonical crush on Joker, a feeling she retains whether Joker reciprocates it or not.

 Yoshizawa, as well as Akechi, appear in Persona 5 Tactica as downloadable content.
 She also appears in the manga adaptation of Persona 5.

 In other media

-Yoshizawa appears as a free skin in the free-to-play horror game Identity V.
+Yoshizawa appears as a free skin in the free-to-play horror game Identity V. She also appears as one of the guest characters from Persona 5 Royal in Season 6 of Call of Duty: Mobile, titled "Take Your Heart".